stewartpark/pokealert/README.md

 ![Screenshot](https://raw.githubusercontent.com/stewartpark/pokealert/master/misc/screenshot.png)

+UPDATE: Changed our source of pulling from Pokevision to Skiplagged.
+This bot still works!

 Know when pokemon are around on Slack!
 PokeAlert posts a message on Slack when pokemon appear near you real-time!
 It **had to be** written in Go, because it's Pokemon **Go**. :joy:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)